 - Transportation workers

-Many electrocution injuries occur when an innocent person comes into to contact with a downed power line or electrical wire in their neighborhood, or even in their own backyard.
+Many electrocution injuries occur when an innocent person comes into contact with a downed power line or electrical wire in their neighborhood, or even in their own backyard.
 A person may even step in a puddle of water in the vicinity of a live electrical wire without even coming into direct contact with the wire.
 Other times, an unsuspecting victim may touch a fence where a downed electrical wire is resting on top of a fence, even a good distance away from the victim.

 Furthermore, workers are often the victims of electrical injuries and shocks.
 Many workers, especially in construction and utility jobs, work near live wires and electrical sources.
 For example, tree trimmers, sign works, utility workers, and telecommunication employees work near these dangers on a daily basis.